sitano/sitano.github.io/cv.md

 ## SUMMARY

-I am looking for an opportunity to develop a distributed system related project that will benefit from my knowledge, expertise, and experience.
+I want to help companies create great products and make the world a better place.

 ## PROFESSIONAL EXPERIENCE